Yashv-Codes/The-Codex-Sigma/README.md

 - 🧱 Topic-wise implementation
 - 🧠 Strengthening fundamentals

-It reflects my journey of learning, practicing, and revising core concepts.
+It reflects the journey of learning, practicing, and revising core concepts.

 ## 🎯 Purpose
 - Build a strong DSA foundation